 It is important to note that aforementioned gains and losses quickly disappeared again after the war was over when the global economic balances reverted back to their respective trend lines.
 France recovered shortly after the war, as did Germany during the 1950s.

 See here for a list of World War II participants.

-War can be profitable, but only if you win by remaining relatively unharmed oneself.
+War can be profitable, but only if you win by remaining relatively unharmed.
 The United Kingdom was heavily bombed during WWII, but America was not.
-Countries occupied by axis powers, such as France, generally lose economically, since the aggressor plunders their economies.
+Countries occupied by Axis powers, such as France, generally lose economically, since the aggressor plunders their economies.

 Both world wars funded the rise of the U.S. Military-Industrial-Complex that would police the world for decades to come.
 The incredible economic benefits to be gained from winning world wars make it a very attractive proposition to try and challenge world order.

 On a disturbing note, I don’t think the potential of nuclear war will deter challengers.
 It’s expensive to feed billions of people.
 Military strategists will likely be willing to sacrifice the urban lower classes in order to divert resources to military victories.
 The belief in lasting peace is grounded in denial.